John tries to escape from the Patriots with proof of their existence and their plans.

 “There’s a button next to your right hand that will tilt up the table you are on.”

 I moved my hand around a little and came across the button.
 The table slowly tilted up at my waist.
 It was still painful, but at least I could now see the room.
-Next to my table was a small wooden desk with a dark skinned slender woman, with thick black hair down to her the middle of her back.
+Next to my table, was a small wooden desk where a dark skinned slender woman, with thick black hair down to her the middle of her back sat doing paperwork.
 Her age showed a little with the streaks of white shot through.